Matematikoi/query-generator/docs/endpoints/synthetic_generation.md

 # Explanation

+This endpoint generates queries by sampling the join structure from the schema and predicates from the column stats.
+It organizes queries in batches, where each batch of queries corresponds to a unique setting of the sampling parameters.
-This endpoint generates batches of queries by sampling one value for each attribute per batch.
-If an attribute is defined as a list, the endpoint will exhaustively iterate through all possible combinations of values across such lists to generate batches.
+If a parameter is defined as a list, the endpoint will exhaustively iterate through all possible combinations of values across such lists to generate batches.